Conversion Optimisation Strategy & Poker

 To be a successful poker player you must have a game plan as otherwise you will constantly be changing your approach in response to other players.
 Only play when your starting hand meets certain criteria and don’t bet unless your hand is strong enough to justify it.
 Review the probability of getting a winning hand at each stage of the game and know when to fold.

 Ensure you don’t waste effort on trying to improve conversion on poorly performing pages that don’t have the traffic or potential to justify the resource.
 Know when to cut your loses and move onto a more promising opportunity.
 Sometimes it is more profitable to to focus on your better performing pages that don’t require a large up-lift to give a handsome ROI.
-Prioritisation is key to your success as you will never have enough time or resource to test everything.
+Prioritisation is key to your success as you will never have enough time or resources to test everything.

 Competitor analysis can give you an advantage: